FloatAI/humaneval-xl/README.md

 **This program exists to run untrusted model-generated code.
 Users are strongly encouraged not to do so outside of a robust security sandbox.
 See the comment in `execution.py` for more information and instructions.**
+(We use the same scripts from https://github.com/amazon-science/mxeval for code generation evaluation)

 Each sample is formatted into a single line:
 ```